-5.3 Geophysical products
+6 Geophysical products

-5.3.1 Monitoring of geophysical products
+6.1 Monitoring of geophysical products

-In this section, comparisons of MWR-model fields are performed for several instruments.
-The selected instruments are Jason3/AMR and SARAL/AltiKa.
+In this section, comparisons of difference MWR-model fields will be performed for several instruments.
+The selected instruments are Jason3/AMR, Sentinel-6, and SARAL/AltiKa.
 For a long-term monitoring perspective, GDR products are used to compute the difference with respect to model values.
 Model values for each field are computed using ECMWF analyses data.
 GDR products for each mission have their own latency due to cycle curation and mission constraints such as the cold-sky calibration for and Jason-3 missions.
 Indeed, AltiKa GDR is available with delay of 35 days, while for Jason3 this delay is up to 60 days.